At a glance

 The incubation period of blastomycosis is between 30 and 100 days.
-Not all infected cats will display symptoms.
+Many infected cats will be asymptomatic.

-When the fungus is inhaled, it initially causes primary disease in the lungs before disseminating to other parts of the body.
+Inhalation of the fungus initially causes primary disease in the lungs before disseminating to other parts of the body.

-Central nervous system disorders such as seizures, incoordination.
-This type of infection occurs most commonly in cats who are immunocompromised.
+- Central nervous system disorders such as seizures, incoordination, which occurs most often in immunocompromised cats.